First comes love, then comes marriage, then comes … a jet-setting lifestyle, a novel and posh townhouse in London.

 There are other ways to support children, though, from being involved with my nieces and nephews to supporting a lot of children’s charities.

-We’ve heard it said that motherhood is an accomplishment, even if a woman hasn’t made it in the professional sphere.
-Do you think not having children puts more pressure on you to be successful?
+Do you think not having children puts more pressure on you to be successful in your career?

 I suspect it does.
 Women who don’t have children are more scrutinized.
 People believe Oprah when she says she’s fulfilled.
 But for other women, it’s different.
 I personally feel quite fulfilled, having written a novel, having worked as a journalist, having done quite a bit of travel and now, having my communications consultancy here.